Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 At the time of writing, Appen has over 280 audio, image, video and text datasets in over 80 languages available as [pre-labeled datasets](https://datasets.appen.com/).
-These datasets can be browsed by the public according to several categories: product type, common use cases, language and number of hours of audio, word or image count, if applicable (called Unit in the table below).
+These datasets are publicly accessible and can be filtered according to several categories: product type, common use cases, language and number of hours of audio, word or image count, if applicable (called Unit in the table below).
 Combined with a standard search function, this filtering allows interested parties to further refine their query for data most applicable to their needs.

 <br>